A selection of Lord O'Neill of Clackmannan's votes

 - Replied within 2 or 3 weeks to a low number of messages sent via WriteToThem.com during 2005, according to constituents.

-- Has voted in 68.11% of votes in this House with this affiliation — above average amongst Lords.
+- Has voted in 65.79% of votes in this House with this affiliation up to the 2015 general election — above average amongst Lords.
 (From Public Whip)